lux2587/WalmartAutomationTests/README.md

     4. Test if item quantity is added more than available items (if it is possible on the UI)
     5. If there is any upper limit on the amount to be in the cart, test for amounts almost equal to that higher limit and amount over limit (for example the upper limit to buy online is $50,000 test for 49,999 and 50,000+)
-    6. Test to login by different ways by clicking “Checkout” by creating “New Account” and if anymore ways to login.
+    6. Test login by different paths e.g. by clicking on “Checkout” or by creating “New Account” etc.
     7. Test on various browsers
     8. Test on different emulator devices
     9. Test on actual device